Today I share with you my confessions and reasons why many people do not stay in Bali forever and leave after a while.

-You can not imagine, how surprised are people who arrive and see the mud and garbage outside of their luxurious villa and a construction infront, no street lights, no street roads.
+You can not imagine, how surprised are people who arrive and see the mud and garbage outside of their luxurious villa and a construction in front, no street lights, no street roads.
 Not everyone is expecting that booking a ‘luxury’ stay.
-Prices grow drastically, but quality of life around is not changing much, which is a quite embarrassing.
+Prices grow drastically, the but quality of life around is not changing much, which is quite embarrassing.

 Everything is based on my true experience and I want you to know it.
-It is a little bit negative, but hope this information will be useful for you.
+It is a little bit negative but I hope this information will be useful for you.
 Stay safe and travel smart!

 Be humble, respectful and polite.

-Do not walk in bikini on the streets, do not carry documents with you.
+Do not carry documents with you.
 If you have a shoulder bag (or a camera bag) or a clutch – put it into the trunk or change it for something more solid as a backpack.
-Always lock all the doors and put your valuables into the safety boxes.
-Make sure you have one and it is screwed to the wall.
+Always lock all the doors and lock your valuables in the safety box.
+Make sure you have one and it is securely maintained into the wall.
 Compare prices and try not to spoil local people too much, otherwise, they can become too greedy and will ask for more every time.

-So yes, of course, not everyone is getting in trouble, and it can be dangerous anywhere in the world.
-I see many people come to Bali and think that nothing can happen who ignore any rules of safety, then you guess how this ends up.
+So yes, of course, not everyone gets in troubles, and it can be dangerous anywhere in the world.

 Hope this information is useful for you and no, not everything is so terrible as it may sound here.
 Bali is an incredible place with a magic ambience.
 Many people are lucky and not facing any of these issues during their holidays.
 I want you to be safe.